cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

   - pipes.<pipe-name>.sink.auth_client_properties - path to authentication client properties file , sample file is
     located at ``/etc/file-tailer/conf/auth-client.properties``

-  you can refer to the properties and description of auth_client_properties here - ConfiguringAuthClient_
+you can refer to Authentication Client Usage for Java here - :ref:`Authentication Client-Java <AuthClientJava>`

 Description of Configuration Properties